-information.
-You should verify whether the requester is authorized to receive the information is sent in a secure manner, for example using a password-protected file.
-Also ensure that the file is sent to the information before sharing the information.
+Such a list contains likely personal information.
+You should verify whether the requester is authorized to receive the information before sharing the information.
+Once you have verified, ensure the information is sent in a secure manner, for example using a password-protected file.
+Also ensure that the file is sent to the correct recipient.
+According to local privacy laws and policies, additional requirements may apply.
+Contact a member of the Corporate Privacy team in the Global Law and Compliance Department for advice.